teixeirare/app/README.md

 ## How to run

-### Please follow the bellow instructions to run the Metrics App in your local environment
+### Please follow the bellow instructions to run the Goals App in your local environment

 First, install the node dependencies, then start the app, running bellow command: